 Credit history check

 Employment credit checks go back seven or 10 years, depending on the laws of the state where the candidate lives.
 Note that more states are beginning to restrict or narrow the scope of information related to credit data that can be reported on and for how long.

 Driving history checks may go back three to 10 years, depending on the state.

 Social Security verification

 Another delay in processing background checks, either for pre-employment purposes or for current employees, has to do with the number of states where the subject has lived.
-The more states, the more databases to query, and the longer it can take to compile the necessary data.
+The more states they have lived in, the more databases there are to query, and the longer it can take to compile the necessary data.
 This is the most common delay in background checks.

 Also, some background checks require several different data points (e.g., criminal background and credit checks).
 The more requests you place within a single background check, the longer the process might take.